rosensilva/ballerina-samples/ballerina-swagger/README.md

 ```bash
 <SAMPLE_ROOT>$ ballerina swagger skeleton swagger.json -d guide/pet_store/ballerinaPetstore.bal -p guide.pet_store
 ```
-The `-p` indicates the the package and `-d` indicates the service file destination.
+The `-p` flag indicates the the package and `-d` flag indicates the service file destination.
 These parameters are optional and can be used to have a customized package name and file location for the project.

 #### Generated project structure
-After just typing the above command for swagger to Ballerina service generation, you would get a package structure like this,
+After just typing the above command for swagger to Ballerina service generation, you would get a package structure similar to following,

 ```
 ├── guide